PersiaML/tutorials/src/data-processing/index.md

 ### ID Type Feature with Variable Length

-ID Type Feature with variable length is not usually show on public recommendation dataset.
-But it is very important for the people when owns the huge amount of user interactive data especially for some huge Internet company.And this type of feature will be assigned the §max_variable_lengthed§ in most framework.
+`IDTypeFeature` is

 It is hard to increase the id_type_feature length to inifinitly but always keep the training speed dropdown slightly.The id_type_feature can improve the DNN result significant as the §max_variable_length§ increase.Below code help you understand how to process id_type_feature which has the variable length.

 ```python
 import numpy as np